 Homework will be assigned most weeks during the semester.
 No late homework will be accepted.
-However, if you are unable to complete an assignment on time, please get in touch with me before the deadline so we can discuss your situation.
+However, if you are unable to complete an assignment on time, please get in touch with me 24 hours before the deadline so we can discuss your situation.
 You are encouraged to work together on the homework, but do not copy any part of a homework.
 Each student must produce his/her own homework to be handed in.
 All homework must be submitted online through the class website.
-Feel free to ask me for help after you have made an attempt of the questions.
+Feel free to ask help to instructor and teaching assistant after you have made an attempt of the questions.

-The teaching assistant for the course does not have the time to provide detailed explanations on each question that is graded.
+The teaching assistant/grader for the course does not have the time to provide detailed explanations on each question that is graded.
 To make up for this, I will endeavor to create homework solutions that are detailed enough to allow you to understand how the question could be approached.